Dr. Giuseppe MAZZA

 The brood, cared by the female, lasts for an average of 20 days, but can be shorter, or long more than a month, depending on the species.

-By the opening of the eggs, there will be an altricial-inept issue, opposite to the apt-presocial , typical of the ratite birds, as it happens in the Galliformes ( Gallus gallus domesticus or the turkey Melagris gallopavo ), in the Struthioniformes ( Struthio camelus ), in the Casuariformes ( Casuario bennetti ), in the Rehiformes ( Rhea Americana ) etc., where, by the opening of the eggs, the chicks are autonomous for the nutrition and for walking.
+When hatching occurs, there well be an altricial-inept issue, opposite to the apt-presocial, typical of the ratite birds, as happens in the Galliformes ( Gallus gallus domesticus or the turkey Meleagris gallopavo ), in the Struthioniformes ( Struthio camelus ), in the Casuariformes ( Casuario bennetti ), in the Rehiformes ( Rhea Americana ) etc., where, by the opening of the eggs, the chicks are autonomous for the nutrition and for walking.
 Species which, for this reason, are also called nidifugous.